gityoav/pyg-cell/README.md

 ## Introduction
 pyg-cell is a light-weight framework for constructing calculation graphs in Python.
-There are a few open-source similar frameworks: Luigi (https://github.com/spotify/luigi), MDF (https://github.com/man-group/mdf) and various financial variations such as JP Morgan Athena (https://www.youtube.com/watch?v=3ygPF-Qshkc) BAML's Quartz and Goldman's SecDB, the daddy of all calculation graphs.
-A version of these is available commercially by Beacon (https://www.beacon.io/)
+There are a few open-source data/etl pipelines frameworks: Luigi (https://github.com/spotify/luigi) and Airflow (https://airflow.apache.org/).
+There are also various financial data models such as JP Morgan Athena (https://www.youtube.com/watch?v=3ygPF-Qshkc) BAML's Quartz and Goldman's SecDB, the daddy of all calculation graphs.
+A version of these is available commercially by Beacon (https://www.beacon.io/).

-If you have used Luigi, mdf or indeed any of the above, you will quickly see that pyg-cell is just much easier to use.
+In the open source community there is the excellent Tributary (https://pypi.org/project/tributary/), the streaming Streamz (https://streamz.readthedocs.io/en/latest/#) or the off-beat MDF (https://github.com/man-group/mdf), These are broadly designed for creating an in-memory streaming graph.

+pyg-cell is again a data model creation library but has a few features that make it more useful if you are building an industry-grade application:

 * incredibly flexible and yet entirely boiler-plate free.
+No special operators, function registration or indeed any overheads.
+* Using pyg-sql and pyg-mongo to implement a flexible and powerfull a full-audit persistency to both SQL, MongoDB and parquet/npy/pickle files.
 * supports functions that returns multiple values
-* supports self-referencing in graphs: a cell that takes its output(s) as an input
+* supports self-referencing in graphs: a node that takes its own output(s) as input(s)
-* easy to persist, modify, extend, save in sql, mongo, parquet/npy/pickle files
 * easy to control scheduling logic

+If you have used any of the data models libraries above, you will quickly see that pyg-cell is just much easier to use.

 ### Example: The cell